Healthy Snacks for Athletes Under 18

 [Got a granola bar lover?
 Check out our granola bar guide for kids!]

-Sport Snack Combinations for Kids
+Healthy Snack Combinations for Teens

-Try granola or granola bars, bricks of milk or 100% juice, whole grain crackers and cheese, or packaged trail mix.
+Wholesome, pre-packaged snacks can work too.
+Try granola, bricks of milk, 100% juice, whole grain crackers and cheese, hummus and pretzel packs, or packaged trail mix.

 Other Sports Nutrition Resources